The 30 Best Gift Ideas for Sourdough Bakers

 Sourdough Gift Ideas $50-$200

 Thermapen One: Hands-down the best, most accurate thermometer on the market.
 My ride-or-die.
-An essential tool for bakers who want to nail down bulk fermentation by taking the temperature of their dough.
-Also great for temping dough in the oven to ensure it’s baked all the way through.
+An essential tool for temping dough in the oven, checking your tangzhong, and tracking your dough during bulk fermentation.

 Pinafore Apron by Hedley & Bennett: Quite possibly the most flattering apron I’ve ever seen.
 I usually sport splotches of flour on my clothes, but I have trouble forking over so much money for an apron.
 That makes this the perfect gift for serious bakers.

-Krustic Bread Dome: Use code REBEKAH20 for $20 off.
-My current favorite bread baking vessel.
+Krustic Bread Dome: Use code REBEKAH15 for $15 off.
+My long-time favorite bread baking vessel.
 It does a fantastic job of making delicious bread without totally breaking the bank (yes, bread domes get way pricier than this).

-Read my review of the Krustic bread domes here: Krustic Bread Dome Review: Worth It for Sourdough Bakers?
+Read my review of the Krustic bread domes here.

 Emile Henry Baguette Baker: Emile Henry is another name we all go gaga for in the sourdough space.
 Her baking vessels are gorgeous and high-quality.
 The baguette baker is one of many, but it’s certainly one I’ve had my eye on.